MikalMirkas/d2-writeups/_posts/2022-08-26-kings-fall.md

 See you again in six months, maybe.

 ## Spoils Chest
-Weapons and armor that have obtained from the raid can be purchased here.
+Weapons and armor that have been obtained from the raid can be purchased here.
 The first weapon purchase per week is guaranteed to have Deepsight Resonance, on an account-wide lockout.
 Subsequent purchases during the lockout have no chance, if any, to be Deepsighted.